-Since the first time that drug store bought pregnancy test shows positive sign, well actually since before I even got married …I always know I wanted a baby girl.
-Being the only girl in my family and since he already have two amazing boys…I always dream for that baby girl.
+Since the first time that drug store bought pregnancy test shows a positive sign, well actually since before I even got married …I always know I wanted a baby girl.
+Being the only girl in my family and since he already has two amazing boys…I always dream of that baby girl.

 I even had a name picked out for her…a really beautiful name.